ps-tuebingen-courses/pl1-lecture-notes/src/05-name-binding/name-binding.md

 ```

 This program should evaluate to `5`, but it too halts with an error.
 This is because we prematurely stopped substituting for `x` occuring in
 a bound position.
-We should substitute in the named expression of a `With` even if the with in question defines a new scope for the identifier
+We should substitute in the named expression of a `With` even if the `With` in question defines a new scope for the identifier
 being substituted, because its named expression is still in the scope of the enclosing binding of the identifier.

 ### Substitution, take 5